These simple, butterless chocolate cupcakes are made with coconut oil and topped with a rich chocolate frosting.

 - Bring previously frozen cupcakes back to room temperature on the counter, then frost and enjoy!

 We photographed these homemade cupcakes with the most amaaaaaazing coconut oil chocolate frosting (recipe below!) but they hold up with just about any frosting you like!
-The chocolate frosting here is based on our favorite fudge frosting, and it's made without butter (just like the cupcakes!) and it solidifies a bit as it sits, which gives it a rich, fudge-like texture - almost like an ultra-thick chocolate ganache.
+The chocolate frosting here is based on our favorite chocolate fudge frosting, and it's made without butter (just like the cupcakes!) and it solidifies a bit as it sits, which gives it a rich, fudge-like texture - almost like an ultra-thick chocolate ganache.

-I also love serving these cupcakes with a good chocolate or vanilla buttercream, cream cheese or peanut butter frosting, or a drizzle of chocolate ganache (and don't forget to check out our Cupcakes 103 post for plenty of decorating ideas!)
+I also love serving these cupcakes with a good chocolate or vanilla buttercream, cream cheese or peanut butter frosting, or a drizzle of chocolate ganache (and don't forget to check out cupcake decorating ideas article for plenty of inspo!)

 How to make chocolate cupcakes from scratch: step by step video